 There's great charm in including unusual flora every now and again, and Snake plants provide such horticultural playfulness.
 The contrast between a dry desert roof terrace and the seductiveness of flowing water synthesises a captivation of opposite, though complementary qualities.
 The tender species may only last a winter or two, yet this approach of utilising ephemeral seasonal displays forms a practice we draw on to augment clients' willingness to diversify and embrace new roof terrace ideas.
-In doing so, maintenance is minimised while enhanced with an exciting new layout – it's our own production of Cactus on a Hot Bermondsey Roof!
+Proportionately, maintenance is minimised while enhanced with an exciting new layout – it's our own production of Cactus on a Hot Bermondsey Roof!

 sound & reflection

 While the front terrace features an expansive city vista, the design for the back rooftop required its own narrative in the absence of noteworthy landmarks.
 A 1.8-metre-long, custom-made water feature fits snugly across the terrace width, invigorating the rooftop during summertime.
 The sizeable waterfall enhances sense of space in this small niche, augmenting the desert plants with sound and aquatic elements, where its powerful, accurately specified pump is pivotal in maintaining a vertical flow in the breeze.

 The exquisite view towards Tower Bridge from the front terrace is framed with a low hedge of tactile Lavenders.
 To save precious space, we designed and installed customised roof terrace troughs onto the parapet wall, extending the design we built for the neighbours.
 The renewed elevation spans the building's entire length, enhancing its Bermondsey streetscape with textured foliage, although tidying these English Lavenders after flowering is pivotal in retaining shipshape form, and that's about the only maintenance they require.

 When the tender Snake plants have withered in a chilly winter, their essence was restored by another set of architectural succulents.
 This time around, the colourful Red pancake Kalanchoe from South Africa is producing a vibrant focal point; their crimson foliage echoes the hardwood gamut defining the terrace, while the plants remain dry by a covering of small granite chippings.
 Maintenance is reduced to a bare minimum, until the next lot of succulents takes centre stage!